Cablus/odin-recipes/README.md

 # Odin Recipe

 ## Overview
 This project is built using only HTML for practice purposes.
-In the project, I've tried to make a 'Odin Recipe'.
+In the project, I've tried to make an Odin Recipe project.

 ## Recipes Included
 - Chicken Biryani